Illegally Conveying a Deadly Weapon into a Courthouse

 The term “dangerous ordnance” means:

-By prohibiting the conveyance of all deadly weapons and dangerous ordnances, the statute is prohibiting any and every type of firearm into an Ohio court building.
+By prohibiting the conveyance of all deadly weapons and dangerous ordnances, the statute is prohibiting any and every type of firearm into an Ohio court building, similar to that of possessing a deadly weapon in a school safety zone.
 Official courthouses are established by a combination of federal, state, and/or local law.
 Ohio law dictates that each county must establish “a court to be known as the county court,” and further establishes certain municipal courts.
 Each individual county, however, designates where the operative local courthouse is located.
 Local ordinances also set rules governing when and where court proceedings can take place outside of a county’s designated courthouse.
 There must be some legal notice to residents that a courtroom exists, either permanently or temporarily, in a building that hasn’t been designated as a court of record by statute or ordinance.

 2. Necessary Proofs for Illegal Conveyance Charges Under Ohio Code § 2923.123